awslabs/aws-deployment-framework/docs/admin-guide.md

 Store and are used for certain orchestration options throughout your Organization.

 Below is an example of an `adfconfig.yml` file.
-When you install ADF via the Serverless Application Repository, some of the information entered at the time of deployment will be passed into the `adfconfig.yml` that is committed to the bootstrap repository as a starting point.
-You can always edit it and push it back into the bootstrap repository to update any values.
+When you deploy ADF, the information entered at the time of deployment will be passed into the `adfconfig.yml` that is committed to the bootstrap repository as a starting point.
+You can always edit it and push it back into the bootstrap repository to update these values.

 ```yaml
 roles: